AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 #### Returns:

-# LearningRateScheduler: The value scheduler object that was used by the learning rate.
+# LearningRateValueScheduler: The value scheduler object that was used by the learning rate.

 ### getOptimizerInternalParameters()